 Best for Overall debt reduction

-As the oldest & most established debt settlement provider, we consider Freedom Debt Relief the gold standard in debt settlement services.
-The company is experienced in negotiating private debts like personal loans, medical debt, credit card debt, and certain student loans.
-The sheer depth of debt settlement experience and the wide variety of extra software and services set Freedom Debt Relief apart from the rest of the pack.
+Freedom Debt Relief (FDR) is the most veteran and well-known debt settlement provider available.
+With extensive expertise in debt negotiation, the company can settle private debts like personal loans, medical debt, credit card debt, and certain student loans.
+The level of experience and number of services provided by Freedom Debt Relief makes it stand out from the competition.

 |Type of Debt Settled||Credit cards, medical bills, unsecured debt|

 |Program Length||Custom to client.
 Typically 24-48 months|

 |Customer Service Hours||Phone support 7 days a week|